Simbaar/MLProject/README.md

 ML Algorithms From Scratch

-In this folder I carry out machine learning algorithms from first principles to improve my understanding.
+In this folder I carry out machine learning algorithms to improve my knowledge.

 This will be an ongoing project and I am hoping to cover the following: